Signatures of quantum chaos in an out-of-time-order tensor

-\textit{Out-of-time-order matrix}.--- We begin with the intuition that chaotic processes will scramble information (both classical and quantum), leading to a reduction of correlations between an initial and time reversed probe.
-We expect that ordered, integrable, or regular processes will retain initial information faithfully throughout an out-of-time-order process.
-The complexity and chaoticity of a physical process for a given system (e.g., the fluid) can hence be quantified by interacting it with a probe (e.g., the ink droplets) and measuring the information of the probe.
-Our goal, therefore, is to construct a fully quantum representation for the OTOC, i.e., a matrix that captures all facets of the out-of-time-order process.
+\textit{Out-of-time-order tensor}.--- In classical physics the \textit{Kolmogorov-Sinai entropy}~\cite{sinai} relates temporal correlations of a process to its chaoticity.
+In the quantum realm, multitime correlations become higher-order maps, and their entropies can also be indicators for chaos~\cite{lindblad79, Karol, PhysRevLett.89.144101, cotler, PhysRevE.99.032213}.
+With this intuition, chaotic processes should have less correlations between an initial and time reversed probe, while regular processes should retain correlations faithfully throughout an out-of-time-order process.
+The complexity and chaoticity of a process in a system (e.g., the fluid) can hence be quantified by measuring the information of a coupled probe (e.g., the ink droplets).
+We now construct a fully quantum representation for the OTOC, i.e., a tensor capturing all facets of the out-of-time-order process.